Push data to Coveo (SAP Commerce Cloud 2205 or later)

 3. Fill in the following fields:

-4. Click the Finish button.
+4. Click Finish.
 You see the Destination Configuration tab again.

 5. Double-click in the Credential field to open the credential settings.

 6. In the Client Secret section, there are Password and Verify password fields.
-Paste the API key you created in step 3 in both fields.
+In both fields, paste the Coveo API key that you created earlier.

-7. Click the Save button to save and close the credential settings.
+7. Click Save to save and close the credential settings.

-8. Click the Save button to save the destination settings.
+8. Click Save to save the destination settings.

 The properties of a Coveo credential with the password filled in

-1. In the Administration Cockpit, go to the SystemSearch and NavigationSearch Provider Configurations page.
+1. Go to the SystemSearch and NavigationSearch Provider Configurations page.

 2. Next to the plus sign, click the dropdown menu and select Coveo Search Provider Configuration.